 The striker had direct access but instead took an indirect path to the ball and then requested a let for interference, no let is allowed.
 The player in black moved to the side to provide a line to the ball.
 No Let is the correct decision.

-There was interference but the striker would not have been able to make a good return, no let is allowed
+There was interference, but it did not prevent the striker from seeing and getting to the ball to make a good return, this is minimal interference and no let is allowed.

 The player in green hits a high shot that travels all the way back to the middle of the court.The player in white hits a shot that bounces high and holds position which means that there is not access for the opponent.The player in green’s line was through the opponent and he would have made a good return.Stroke is the correct decision.The striker would have been able to make a good return but the opponent was not making every effort to avoid the interference, a stroke is awarded to the striker.